Barrels-wine/BarrelsClient/README.md

-This is the React client for MyCellar API.
+This is the React client for Barrels API.

 # Prerequisites